0%

 4. Planning & Reasoning

-• What: The agent's ability to decompose complex tasks into smaller, manageable steps and strategize their execution.
+• What: The agent's ability to break down complex tasks into smaller, manageable steps and strategize their execution.

 • How to Implement: The LLM analyzes the goal and current state, then generates a plan (e.g., a list of steps, a decision tree).
 This plan is then executed, often iteratively, with the LLM refining it as needed.
-Techniques like Chain-of-Thought (CoT) prompting aid in explicit reasoning.
+Chain-of-Thought (CoT) prompting helps here, forcing it to "think" step-by-step.
+I've found that getting the LLM to explicitly write out its plan helps immensely, even if it's just for debugging.

 • Verification: The agent's actions follow a logical sequence that progresses towards the goal, and it can articulate its reasoning process.